ART 470: The Mobile Studio: Creative Research in the Outdoors

 Course Description

-This class immerses participants in the beautiful Sierra Lakes Basin region to create an unbound artist book.
-Throughout the 5-day class, we examine nature firsthand and explore how visual works can respond to and reflect place and landscape.
-Working observationally and conceptually, projects encourage experimentation and incorporate drawing, watercolor, cyanotype and collage.
+Join us in the beautiful Sierra Lakes Basin region to examine nature firsthand and explore how visual works can respond to and reflect place and landscape.
+Working observationally and conceptually, projects encourage experimentation and incorporate drawing, watercolor, cyanotype, and collage.
 The emphasis of this class is to foster curiosity, attentiveness, and art making as a process rather than a fixed form.

 Workshop time includes independent work, responding to daily prompts, engaging in writing exercises, and participating in group critiques and discussions.
 We will be working at different sites in the area to record observations and ideas.
-This field work is complemented with sessions of cyanotype exposure and processing, collage, and constructing the folio for the unbound artist book.
+This field work is complemented with sessions introducing mobile printmaking techniques.
 The class includes short readings and examples of contemporary artists engaged with ideas of landscape and nature.

 Open to artists of all levels, this 1-unit class is a unique opportunity to build an art practice that extends outside of the studio.